 - 1. Manage stress levels with breathing exercises, meditation, and other relaxation techniques. - 2.
 Take a break when you need one, and ask family and friends for help. - 3.
 Seek professional help if you're experiencing stress and depression. - 4.
 Eat well, get plenty of rest, engage in physical activity, and dedicate time to your favorite activities and hobbies. - Attend a caregiver support group and connect with others.
-Visit the Alzheimer's Association (alz.org) for resources.
+Visit the Alzheimer's Association (alz.org) for resources, and contact your local Watermark community about upcoming support groups.